Siege of Tsingtao: Prelude

 The 18th Infantry Division was the primary Japanese Army formation that took part in the initial landings, numbering some 23,000 soldiers with support from 142 artillery pieces.
 They began to land on 2 September at Lungkow, which was experiencing heavy floods at the time, and later at Lau Schan Bay on 18 September, about 29 km east of Qingdao.
 China protested against the Japanese violation of her neutrality but did not interfere in the operations.

 The British Government and the other European great powers were concerned about Japanese intentions in the region and decided to send a small symbolic British contingent from Tientsin in an effort to allay their fears.
 The 1,500-man contingent was commanded by Brigadier-General Nathaniel Walter Barnardiston and consisted of 1,000 soldiers of the 2nd Battalion, The South Wales Borderers; later followed by 500 soldiers of the 36th Sikhs.
 Following a friendly fire incident, British troops were given Japanese raincoats to wear so they would be more easily identifiable to the Japanese.

-The grandfather of film director Peter Jackson, William John Jackson (1889-1940) was present at the siege.

 The Germans responded to the threat against Qingdao by concentrating all of their available East Asian troops in the city.
 Kaiser Wilhelm II made the defence of Qingdao a top priority, saying that:

 "...it would shame me more to surrender Tsingtao to the Japanese than Berlin to the Russians".